acapro/Spina-Contact-Forms/README.md

 ## Roadmap
 * Currently only text inputs and text areas are supported, select dropdowns, check boxes and radio buttons still needed
+* Required elements do not yet work
+* Use Form Object design pattern (for Active Model validations)
 * Internationalization needed
 * Create an install generator, which copies the migrations and view files

+Further updates will be available in may.

 ## License
 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).